Gnirt/gnirt.github.io/source/_posts/2015-05-14-pourquoi-pratiquer-une-activite-physique.markdown

 Il y’a 2 ans de cela, je démarrais une activité physique dans le but de retrouver une santé disparue après 20 ans assis devant un écran !

+> To keep the body in good health is a duty... otherwise we shall not be able to keep our mind strong and clear. - Bouddha

 <!-- more -->

 # Pourquoi faire une activité physique ?